 Swelling or bruising can appear immediately or may sometimes take up to 48 hours to develop, depending on the structures damaged and the severity of the sprain.
 Ankle sprains are graded 1, 2 or 3.

 Grade 1 is a mild injury with some pain but little or no swelling.
-The joint may feel stiff and the athlete may be some difficulty in walking or running.
-However, more often than not, they will be able to play on and finish the training session or game.
+The ankle may feel stiff and the athlete may be some difficulty in walking or running.
+However, they will most likely be able to finish the training session or game.
 In grade 1 sprains, the ligaments are usually stretched rather than completely torn and recover relatively quickly, usually somewhere between 2 and 4 weeks.

-Grade 3 is a complete, or near complete, tear of the ligament.
-There will be immediate, severe ankle pain and the ankle may feel very unstable and weak.
-Swelling usually develops immediately and bruising often develops over the next 48 hours.
-These injuries need to be assessed in a hospital and often require an x-ray to ensure no bones have been broken.
+Grade 3 is a complete, or near complete tear of the ligament.
+There will be immediate, severe ankle pain and the ankle will feel very unstable and weak.
+Swelling occurs immediately, with bruising often developing over the following 48 hours.
+Grade three sprains should be assessed in a hospital and often require an x-ray to rule out fractures.
 Severe ankle sprains (grade 3) can take up to 3 months to recover.

 Sprained ankle assessment

 A professional therapist or Doctor will use a range of techniques to help assess a sprained ankle.
 These will include range of motion, palpation (feeling), resisted muscle tests and specific assessment tests.
 Special tests to assess damage to ankle ligaments include:

 - “Anterior drawer test” will be used to assess the ATFL ligament